Mike2404-maker/Transformer-own-files/README.md

 my boom will be updatet with the screws in future the pinmapping you can also use at nicholas rehm drehmflight vtol at github.

+the gerber file you can use over JLC PCB to get your own pcb to wire all of this transformer. ( but its in a testing period.) check file before you order.
+Everything you do with this files on this repository is at your own risk.